 The characteristic histological findings in a biopsy of pemphigus are a split within the epidermis above the basal layer, with epithelial cells floating separately instead of being joined together.
 The basal cells stand like a row of tombstones on the floor of the blister at the base of the mucosa and epidermis.

-A special test called direct immunofluorescence performed on the biopsy helps to confirm the diagnosis and differentiate pemphigus from other blistering disorders.
-A positive test indicates the presence of antibodies binding to the epithelial cell surface.
+A particular test called direct immunofluorescence performed on the biopsy helps to confirm the diagnosis and differentiate pemphigus from other blistering disorders.
+A positive analysis indicates the presence of antibodies binding to the epithelial cell surface.

 The clefting arises because the antibodies bind to proteins called desmogleins, breaking up the plates that stick the keratinocytes together (these are called desmosomes).
-This results in the keratinocytes separating from each other (acantholysis).
+The keratinocytes separate from each other (acantholysis).

 The autoimmune antibodies can also be detected by a skin antibody blood test (indirect immunofluorescence).
 It is positive in 80-90% of patients with active pemphigus.
 Disease activity correlates with antibody titre (concentration) in most patients.